nbljain/Linear_Regression-Bike/README+(1) (1).md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Fall season has the most bike share count, where as the Spring has the minimum count.
+- The number of counts in 2019 is significantly (33.33%) more than in 2018.
+- The number of counts in Jun, July, Aug and Sep are the most.
+- The count is more when the weather is clear.
+- The r2 score for the train and test datasets were: 0.7395, 0.7752
+- We see, the important features in the final model were:
+    - year, windspeed, spring, summer, winter, Jan, Sep, Sun, LightSnow and Mist.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- python version 3.10
+- Microsoft word

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

-## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@nbljain] - feel free to contact me!

 <!-- Optional -->